Mouadss/finalproject-/README.md

 <section>
     <h2>More About Me</h2>
     <details>
-        <summary>My Childhood</summary>I grew up in casablanca .I lived in a small house and I really miss the fun which I had back then.
+        <summary>My Childhood</summary>I grew up in Mumbai.I lived in a small house and I really miss the fun which I had back then.
     </details>
 </section>
 <footer>